 Support for ALL

 Pupils with specific learning or behaviour needs may be given an Individual Learning Plan (ILP), a Positive Behaviour Plan (PBP) or an Individual Behaviour Plan (IBP) as appropriate.
 These plans are reviewed at least once a term.
 Currently, the school meets all the accessibility criteria for our current group of children and we have an Accessibility Plan to improve this in the coming years.
 The full text of this is available from the school upon request.

 All parents are kept informed of their child’s progress through regular ‘Structured Conversations’ with class teachers.
 In addition, parents of children with SEND are fully involved in decisions regarding assessments and advised strategies for their child and are always invited to meetings with outside agencies when their child is discussed.

 Pupils may have barriers to learning caused by social and emotional needs such as poor self-esteem, anger management problems, social and communication difficulties, emotional problems, friendship difficulties, bereavement or difficulties at home.
-In such cases, they may be referred to our Learning Mentors, Mrs C Cooper and Mrs J Browne who aim to re-engage pupils in their learning.
+In such cases, they may be referred to our Learning Mentors, Mrs C Cooper and Mrs J Browne, or our Behaviour Mentor, Mrs E Bradbury, who aim to re-engage pupils in their learning.
 Our Learning Mentors work both with the child and his/her carers as active listeners and encouragers.
 The aim is to meet the needs of the individual child by having targets, action plans and strategies to help the child progress.
 Children may be supported on a one to one or within small groups, both in and out of the classroom.
 Our Learning Mentors also run a ‘Time to Talk’ drop in session every Friday lunchtime.
 Where appropriate, our Learning Mentors work alongside other agencies.